infinyon/fluvio-docs/news/this-week-in-fluvio-0011.md

 "Cranberry"
 ```

-Docs for ArrayMap are [available here](/smartmodules/transform/array-map).
+Docs for ArrayMap are [available here].
 For a more hands-on explanation with a real-world example, please read our [blog post](https://infinyon.com/blog/2021/10/smartstream-array-map-reddit/) demonstrating the capabilities of `#[smartstream(array_map)]`.

+[available here]: ../docs/smartmodules/operators/array-map

 ---

 Get in touch with us on [Github Discussions] or join [our Discord channel] and come say hello!
+Watch videos on our [InfinyOn Youtube Channel]

 For the full list of changes this week, be sure to check out [our CHANGELOG].